HMS Unicorn’s annual exhibition programme is designed for visitors of all ages and interests.

 This exhibition explores the origins and development of naval uniforms, with a focus on HMS Unicorn’s story as a Drill Ship for the RNR and RNVR.

-This display will tie in with the ‘Mary Quant’ exhibition, on show at the V&A Dundee from 27th August 2020 to 17th January 2021.
+This display tied in with the ‘Mary Quant’ exhibition, on show at the V&A Dundee, which ran from 27th August 2020 to 17th January 2021.

 The Arctic Convoys of World War Two